 (I’m happy to say that he did retire and that he found a new life for himself.
 My friend went back to culinary school and now, he couldn’t be happier.)

-Safe to say that this put a separation in our society that was unforeseen and unexpected.
-And safe to say, there are moments which can never be rewound or revisited; and yes, here we are.
+It’s safe to say that this put a separation in our society that was unforeseen and unexpected.
+Also safe to say, there are moments which can never be rewound or revisited; and yes, here we are.

 So, what are we going to do about it?